One of the significant features of the RMI Program is an

 - Allison Crosby, RMI

-Graduate December 2012, now working at Alexander, Morford and Woo
+Graduate December 2012, Alexander, Morford and Woo

 If you are an RMI employer who is considering a CU Denver

 student for an internship, please contact Lori Genuchi directly at firstname.lastname@example.org or